Wise Debit Card For Travel: Hands-On Review

-The Wise debit card is an easy financial solution for frequent travelers, digital nomads, and expats.
-So, what is the fuss about this Wise travel card?
+The Wise debit card is one of the most popular financial solutions for frequent international travelers and digital nomads.
+But what is the fuss about this Wise travel card?
 How does it work?
 And most importantly, should you hop on the bandwagon and sign up for it?

 Wise travel debit card with Bangkok in the background

+If you travel often, you have probably used or at least heard of Wise (formerly Transfer Wise).
 This UK-based tech company was founded in 2011 by Estonian businessmen Kristo Käärmann and Taavet Hinrikus on the principle of providing fast and fair exchange rates for international transfers without any sneaky fees or below-par exchange rates.

-Who is the Wise Travel Card for?
+Who is the Wise Debit Card for?

 For example, my wages are paid from the US, but I live abroad permanently, so I can easily transfer from my US-based bank to Wise and then simply use my Wise card for most of my daily expenses.